DV

 What is the difference between ITOT and IVV?

-ITOT (iShares Core S&P Total U.S. Stock Market ETF) tracks S&P Total Market Index with a provide exposure to the fund's underlying index or strategy per issuer materials. strategy, while IVV (iShares Core S&P 500 ETF) tracks S&P 500 Index with a seeks to track the investment results of an index composed of large-capitalization u.s. equities, measuring the performance of the large-cap sector of the u.s. equity market as determined by s&p dow jones indices. approach.
+ITOT (iShares Core S&P Total U.S. Stock Market ETF) tracks S&P Total Market Index with an index strategy, while IVV (iShares Core S&P 500 ETF) tracks S&P 500 Index with a basket approach.
 They are issued by BlackRock and BlackRock respectively.

 Can I hold both ITOT and IVV?